stsch9/go-secwkr/README.md

 # go-secwkr (simple encryption cli with key rotation)
 Do not use in production.
-It is only a PoC.
+It is only a PoC. <br />
+This is a simple encryption cli.
+It is possible to rotate your key pair.
+An efficient update procedure renews the encrypted data so that this data can only be decrypted with the new key pair.
+The update can be done by an untrusted third party.
+A analogous procedure is used in [Updatable Oblivious Key Management for Storage Systems](https://eprint.iacr.org/2019/1275).

+## How it works

+### Key Generation
+A random ristretto255 key pair `(a, A)` is generated.

+### File Encryption
+tbd

 ## Usage
 ```
 Usage: